 Butterfly handlebars are often thought to be the most comfortable for bicycle touring.
-After 15 years of cycle touring all over the world, I have my own opinions.
+Is this really the case though?
 Below, I compare the various types of bicycle touring handlebars available, and go over the pros and cons of each one.

 Handlebars For Bicycle Touring

-This type of bicycle handlebar is most commonly found on what might be classed as road bikes.
-They are not just used exclusively by the racing fraternity though.
-The ability to get low over them, means that they have their uses for tourers, whether going downhill, pedalling into a headwind, or even drafting behind a cycling partner.
-I have used this type of bicycle handlebar when cycling from England to Cape Town, and also from Alaska to Argentina.
-During these long distance journeys, I cycled across a wide range of road conditions and I had no issues at all.
+This type of bicycle handlebar is most commonly found on what might be classed as a classic touring bike.
+The ability to get low over them, means that they have their uses in bike touring, whether going downhill, pedalling into a headwind, or even drafting behind a cycling partner.

 - Drop handlebars offer a variety of hand positions.
 This means that shoulder or neck ache can be alleviated by swapping the grip on them, whether just using the top, or using the actual drops themselves.